bburns/PyVoyager/README.md

     > vg composites 5101

+or to download and composite all Uranus images,

+    > vg composites 7*

 Then make b&w or color movies of all the downloaded datasets, organized by planet/spacecraft/target/camera (this step must be performed in an Admin console, because it uses `mklink` to make symbolic links, which require elevated privileges)

     > vg movies bw|color [targetpath]